RupeshKumar4511/Full_Stack_Development/Node/Readme.md

 Top level await is allowed.

-We can export multiple value from cjs module.
+We can export multiple value from mjs module.

 We can get the filename and dirname from "import.meta".